 While practicing these daily oral hygiene routines will greatly lower your risk of dental disease, enjoying a lifetime of healthy teeth and gums means scheduling regular dental exams and cleanings with Drs.
-Toth and Skinner at Twins Peaks Dental & Orthodontics.
+Butler and Skinner at Twin Peaks Family & Cosmetic Dentistry.

 To enjoy a lifetime of quality oral health, it's vital that every patient practice quality oral hygiene at home by following these steps: